Sound waves from primordial black hole formations: Introduction

 PBH formation from super-horizon curvature perturbations has been extensively studied using numerical simulations, which is the primary focus of this work.
 In this scenario, the PBH is formed if the amplitude of horizon-scale perturbation exceeds a critical threshold.
 A key question in this context is whether shock waves and compression waves are generated.
 In Ref.~\cite{Hawke:2002rf}, the authors used a high-resolution shock-capturing (HRSC) scheme to handle potential shocks.
 Under sub-horizon perturbations, they detected shock waves in both slightly subcritical and supercritical evolutions, where the energy density varied by several orders of magnitude over a few grid points.
 Conversely, in Refs.~\cite{gr-qc/0412063,gr-qc/0605122,0811.1452}, the authors used the Hernandez-Misner formalism~\cite{Hernandez:1966zia} together with an adaptive mesh refinement (AMR) scheme and found no evidence of shock waves under super-horizon perturbations (which is more consistent with inflationary cosmology), even though the perturbation amplitudes were closer to the formation threshold than in the earlier study.
 They attributed this difference to the different initial conditions used.
 Although no supersonically propagating shock waves were detected, bounces were observed under subcritical conditions~\footnote{In this case, no black hole is formed and only the Misner-Sharp formalism~\cite{Misner:1964je} was used.
 The differences between the two formalisms are discussed in Section~\ref{sec:setup}.}, accompanied by compression waves propagating outwards at the speed of sound.
 In the supercritical case, however, the formation of compression waves was not reported.
 We suspect that this omission is due to the insufficient evolution time in their simulations, as compression waves emerge much later than the PBH formation.
 Another contributing factor may be that the physical quantities were plotted on different null slices, rendering the compression waves less apparent in the figures.

 In contrast, Ref.~\cite{astro-ph/9901292} observed both bounce and compression waves in slightly supercritical cases using local time-slice plots.
 They found that as the perturbation amplitude increases, the bounce becomes progressively weaker and eventually disappears because the pressure gradient at the black hole horizon fails to overcome gravitational attraction.
 However, the above study did not quantify the shape or energy of the compression waves.
 In contrast to previous work that used the Hernandez-Misner formalism, in this paper, we employ the Misner-Sharp formalism combined with an excision technique to investigate PBH formation and the associated sound waves.
-We first reproduce the formation of compression waves along with its dynamical profile observed in the previous literature for the subcritical case, and then we demonstrate the generation of sound waves in the supercritical case, analyze their propagation and energy, and discuss their implications for gravitational wave production.
+We first reproduce the formation of compression waves along with its dynamical profile observed in the previous literature for the subcritical case, and then we demonstrate the generation of sound waves in the supercritical case, analyze their propagation and energy, and discuss their implications for GW production.

 The rest of the paper is organized as follows.
 In Section~\ref{sec:setup}, we describe our numerical framework.
 Section~\ref{sec:results} presents our simulation results and analyses of the sound waves.
+In Section~\ref{sec:GW}, we give an estimation of the GW energy spectrum generated by sound shell collisions.
 Finally, Section~\ref{sec:conclusion} contains our conclusions and discussion.
-Throughout this paper, natural units with $c = G = 1$ are used.
+Throughout this paper, units with $c = G = 1$ are used.